ian9696/Sudoku-Solver/README.md

 ```
 The solver will read from `<Sudoku.in>` and auto-detect the size of the puzzle.

-A feasible solution is written to `<Sudoku.out>`, which looks like the following.
+A feasible solution is written to `<Sudoku.out>`, which looks like the following:
 ```
  4  7  2  3  1  6  5  8  9
  8  6  9  5  2  4  1  3  7